rhiot/rhiot/docs/readme.md

         ...],
       "alive":true}]}

+##### Disconnected devices

+Devices registered in the Rhiot cloud can be in the *connected* or *disconnected* status.
+Connected devices can exchange messages with the cloud, while disconnected can't.
+Disconnection usually occurs when device temporarily lost the network connectivity.

 To return the list of identifiers of the disconnected devices send the `GET` request to the following URL - `http:localhost:15000/device/disconnected`.
 In the response you will receive the list of the identifiers of the devices that have not send the heartbeat signal to the device management cloudlet for the given *disconnection period* (one minute by